Presbyterian and Reformed Commission

 Formerly Director of Family Ministry, United States Army Reserve

-Associate Director, Presbyterian and Reformed Chaplain Commission (PRCC)
+Associate Endorser, Presbyterian and Reformed Chaplain Commission (PRCC)

 MNA Chaplain Ministries Associate Coordinator, Military Chaplaincy